 For the next pick, I’ll go with a fellow Canadian and a podcast I was recently a guest on myself.
 Cyrus has managed to get some exciting speakers talking about a whole range of product management-related topics.
 He also asks his guests to recommend who they’d like to see on the podcast in the future, which is a nice approach.

 PM Hub isn’t sponsored by a company.
 It’s purely a passion project for Cryus that he does out of his love for product.
 He’s starting to get a decent community and following, which is great to see.

-7. All the Responsibility, None of the Authority by Nils Davis
+7. The Secrets of Product Management, by Nils Davis

 Nils Davis has been in product for a long, long time, so he’s got plenty of expertise in this area.
 What I like about this podcast is that in addition to his thoughts on a topic, Nils also provides references to other supporting content related to those topics.
 The podcast has a pretty good website, too, where you can access all the content he discusses in each episode.

 Nils wrote a book called The Secret Product Manager Handbook, which, like this podcast, is full of practical wisdom and product management knowledge.
 Oh, and he has a fantastic podcasting voice too!